10 FUN THINGS TO DO WITH KIDS IN O’SIDE

 BVAS Nature Center

 The Buena Vista Audubon Society (BVAS) Nature Center rests along the shores of the Buena Vista Lagoon, which is the only freshwater lagoon in Southern California.
 The Nature Center is a wonderful resource for those that are curious about the birds, mammals and insects that call the lagoon home.
 Throughout the year, the community is invited to the Nature Center to participate in guided bird walks and educational events.
 There are special children’s events including storytimes and art days.

 The Oceanside Pier is one of the most visited locations in our beautiful city.
 It is a fun spot to just hang out during the day and even grab your camera to take a photo as the sun sets below the horizon.
 Walking along the pier is a fun activity for the entire family.
 As you walk down, count the birds flying by, see dolphins jumping out of the water and cheer on the surfers as they catch a wave.
 If you bring some extra change, you can even use the coin operated binoculars to spot sailboats in the distance.
 Whether you’re a family of first-timers or an adventurous sport fisherman, O’side is the perfect spot to reel in your next catch.
-Fishing with the family from the Oceanside Pier, reward yourself with a milk shake from Ruby’s Diner at the Pier!
+Fishing with the family from the Oceanside Pier is a memorable outdoor adventure!